A height-based metaconcept for rooted tree balance and its implications for the $B_1$ index: Results

 and

 Now, let $T_n$ and $T_{2n}$ be as described in the lemma.
-We prove that $T_{2n}$ (uniquely) minimizes the HM if $T_n$ (uniquely) minimizes it.
-Assume $T_n$ (uniquely) minimizes the HM, i.e., $\Phi^{\mathcal{H}}_f(T_n) \leq \Phi^{\mathcal{H}}_f(T)$ for all $T \in \BT\setminus\{T_n\}$ with strict inequality in case of unique minimization.
-By Lemma \ref{Lem:Seq_entries_Min_Max_meta_binary} and Theorem \ref{Theo:Min_H_gfb_characterization}, we have where, in the case of unique minimization, at least one inequality is strict.
+First, we prove that $T_{2n}$ (uniquely) minimizes the HM for all strictly increasing functions $f$ if $T_n$ (uniquely) minimizes it for all strictly increasing functions $f$.
+Assume $T_n$ (uniquely) minimizes the HM for all strictly increasing functions $f$, i.e., $\Phi^{\mathcal{H}}_f(T_n) \leq \Phi^{\mathcal{H}}_f(T)$ for all $T \in \BT\setminus\{T_n\}$ and all strictly increasing functions $f$ with strict inequality in case of unique minimization.
+By Lemma \ref{Lem:Seq_entries_Min_Max_meta_binary}, Parts 1(a) and 2(a), we have where, in the case of unique minimization, at least one inequality is strict.